CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/1 - Alpha/README.md

 ## General Observations

-Code's structure and readability is acceptable.
+Code's structure and readability is acceptable for this milestone, but it is expected to be improved before the completion of the project.
 The project as committed to GitHub and both the unit tests and the manual tests pass.

 # Final Conclusion